hodcroftlab/covariants/README.md

 _*This page is under construction & more on the missing variants will be added soon.*_

-These collection of Github pages is intended to provide an overview (not necessarily  complete) of a collection of SARS-CoV-2 mutations that are of interest.
+These collection of Github pages is intended to provide an overview (not necessarily  complete) of SARS-CoV-2 mutations that are of interest.
-It should be noted that these mutations are primarily of interest due to spread in Europe: this is simply a reflection that the primary maintainer/author (Emma) is based in Europe and works mostly with European data.
+It should be noted that these mutations are primarily of interest due to spread in Europe: this is simply a reflection that the primary maintainer/author (Emma Hodcroft) works mostly with European data.
 <!-- I support and urge others to set up similar sites for non-European clusters/mutations - I will happily link them here if you get in touch. -->

 The code used to generate these tables, graphs, and the sequences related to that mutation can be found in this repository.